-Students must sometimes interrupt their studies for a variety of reasons (illness, car accidents, death in the family, a natural catastrophe, or employment hardships, etc.).
+Students must sometimes interrupt their studies for a variety of reasons (military service, illness, car accidents, death in the family, a natural catastrophe, or employment hardships, etc.).
 Students choosing to take a leave of absence should first contact their cohort/academic advisor to discuss their plans while on leave to work out any conditions that may be necessary for a smooth return to SUM Bible College & Theological Seminary (SUM).

 A student may leave SUM by either withdrawing from the college/seminary (this means leaving the college/seminary with no intention of returning) or by taking a leave of absence (this means leaving the college/seminary temporarily, with the firm and stated intention of returning).
-Notifying instructors or no longer attending classes does not complete the process.

-A Leave of Absence form must be filled out by the student.
-If a student is unable to fill out the LOA Form, an academic advisor may submit it on the student's behalf.
-Further instructions on how to correctly file the LOA form may be found at sum.edu.
+Notifying instructors or ceasing to attend classes does not complete the process.
+A Leave of Absence Form must be filled out by the student (found on the sum.edu website).
+If a student is unable to fill out the Leave of Absence Form, an academic advisor may submit it on the student's behalf.
+Further instructions on how to correctly file the Leave of Absence Form may be found at sum.edu.